Speeding-up Graph Algorithms via Clique Partitioning: Appendix

-\textsf{CSA} returns $(\mathscr{C}, \hat{A}, \hat{d}_w)$ and then \textsf{CPGC} updates the set $\mathscr{C} =\{C_{1}, C_{2}\}$, $d_w$, the adjacency matrix~$A$, and the number of edges $\hat{m}= 54-28 =26$, in Lines~\mbox{8-10}.
-In Line 12, \textsf{CPGC} updates $q=2$ and finally, in Line 13 it updates~$\hat{k}$ according to the new value of~$\hat{m}$ in Line 11 which results in $\hat{k} =1$.
-Since $\hat{k} =1$, it means \textsf{CPGC} extracts only trivial bipartite cliques (shown in Figure~\ref{fig:ch-matching-bip:bm2(d)}) which do not contribute to graph compression.
-Thus, it does not meet the condition in the while loop (Line 6) and \textsf{CPGC} terminates.
+\textsf{CSA} returns $(\mathscr{C}, \hat{A}, \hat{d}_w)$ and then \textsf{CPGR} updates the set $\mathscr{C} =\{C_{1}, C_{2}\}$, $d_w$, the adjacency matrix~$A$, and the number of edges $\hat{m}= 54-28 =26$, in Lines~\mbox{12-15}.
+In Line 16, \textsf{CPGR} updates $q=2$ and finally, in Line 17 it updates~$\hat{k}$ according to the new value of~$\hat{m}$ in Line 15 which results in $\hat{k} =1$.
+Since $\hat{k} =1$, it means \textsf{CPGR} extracts only trivial bipartite cliques (shown in Figure~\ref{fig:ch-matching-bip:bm2(d)}) which do not contribute to reduction in the number of edges in the restructured graph.
+Thus, it does not meet the condition in the while loop (Line 6) and \textsf{CPGR} terminates.

-\textsf{CPGC} then compresses the graph by adding two vertices, $z_1$, and $z_2$, corresponding to the two cliques $C_1$ and $C_2$, and adds the corresponding edges to form the tripartite graph.
+\textsf{CPGR} then restructures the graph by adding two vertices, $z_1$, and $z_2$, corresponding to the two cliques $C_1$ and $C_2$, and adds the corresponding edges to form the tripartite graph.
 The edges in the given graph $G(U,W,E)$, that are not part of any $\delta$-clique are connected directly as shown in Figure~\ref{fig:ch-matching-bip:bm2(e)}.